REVIEW OF THE XIAOMI MI ESSENTIAL ELECTRIC SCOOTER

 The handlebar height is not adjustable because of the folding system (part of the bell hooks on to the rear mudguard).
 It comes in a bespoke brown box (weighing 16 kg) and requires a small amount of self-assembly, inasmuch as you have to insert the handlebars and screw in four screws to fix them in place (so as to avoid an awkwardly large box for shipping).
 There is no spare tyre included.

 The scooter's battery is located in the base and the frame itself is built from aluminium.
 It is strong and the simple folding mechanism means it can be folded or unfolded in a few seconds.
 This sturdiness and low cost (as you are not paying for carbon fibre) does mean it is reasonably heavy at 12 kg (though this is slightly lighter than the M365/1S).
 But this is as light as mid-range scooters come.
 One difference from the M365, apart from yellow reflectors on the EU/UK model, is that the external wires are neater in the Xiaomi Essential.
 They still have not figured out how to feed the wire to the handlebars internally (through the folding joint) but they have at least tried.

 The display on the Essential is the same as that from the M365 Pro, meaning it shows your speed, battery level and riding mode.
 There are three riding modes: normal, pedestrian and sport.
-The accelerator is a button on the right-hand handlebar, while there is a bike-like brake on the left-hand side, as well as a slightly superfluous bell (which cannot be removed if you want to keep your Essential folded).
+The accelerator is a button on the right-hand handlebar, while there is a bike-like brake on the left-hand side, as well as the somewhat superfluous bell (which is needed to keep the Essential folded).
 A powerful LED light is built into the front of the handle for nighttime riding.
 Some have complained the light on the Xiaomis is too bright, but I disagree (it is not quite as bright as my bike light's top setting).
 There is also an improved rear light that flashes when you brake.

 Riding The Essential